3pings/docker-ee/Contiv_README.md

 > **Note**: When you connect to the Windows VM, if you are prompted to run Windows Update, you should cancel out.
 The labs have been tested with the existing VM state and any changes may cause problems.

 ## <a name="task1"></a>Task 1:  Deploy Contiv

 ![](./images/linux75.png)

 ##<a name="task1.1"></a>Task1.1: Deploy SSH Keys

 1. Either in a terminal window (Mac or Linux) or using Putty (Windows) SSH into Linux node **01** using the IP Address.
 The IP Address can be found on your lab information paper.
-The username is `docker` and the password is `Docker2017`
+The username is `root` and the password is `C1sco123`

 	```
 	ssh docker@<pod-X-lin01>